DataJuggler/DataTier.Net/README.md

     GatewayPath = '(Paste in the path to your Gateway file)'        -- Update your path here before running Go

-The reason for the updates is when adding two DataTier.NET data tiers to a project, you need them to be uniquely named.
+The reason for the update is when adding two DataTier.NET data tiers to a project, you need them to be uniquely named.
+There is a new Gateway Editor in the Project Wizard.
+This defaults to DataAccessComponent\DataGateway\Gateway.cs, but you can now change the name of the Gateway file.
 Sorry if this breaks anyone, but hardcoded paths and name are bad.
 After 15 years it's time to change them.

 If you have a lot of projects to update, there is a fine in the SQL Scripts folder of this repo: